david-santoso/ELK-Stack-Project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the install-elk.yml file to /etc/ansible directory.
+- Copy the `install-elk.yml` file to /etc/ansible directory.
 - Update the Ansible's configuration and inventory file to include the ELK server's user name and private IP address, respectively.
-Don't forget to specify python3 with ansible_python_interpreter=/usr/bin/python3 as shown in the hosts file below:
+Don't forget to specify python3 as shown in the hosts file below:

 [elk]

 10.2.0.4 ansible_python_interpreter=/usr/bin/python3

 - Run the playbook, and navigate to `http://[ELK-VM Public IP]:5601/app/kibana` to check that the installation worked as expected.